riptidewave93/rk3588-debian/README.md

 - Have a build fail and have stale mounts? `make mountclean`
 - Want to delete the download cache and do a 100% fresh build? `make distclean`

+Default login is username and password of debian.

 ## Flashing
 - Take your completed image from `./output` and extract it with gunzip
 - Flash directly to an SD card, or to eMMC.